 - Applying a custom chart template

-Using New Chart Types in 2016
+Using New Chart Types

 - Creating Treemap charts

 - Creating Histogram charts

 - Displaying trends using in-cell charts called Sparklines